sumaiyaahmedpew/python-basics-tutorial/README.md

 # 🐍 Python Basics Tutorial

-This repository contains Python concepts I’ve been learning from the YouTube playlist: [Learn Python Programming](https://www.youtube.com/watch?v=QXeEoD0pB3E&list=PLsyeobzWxl7poL9JTVyndKe62ieoN-MZ3).
+This repository contains Python concepts I’ve been learning from a YouTube playlist...

 Each topic includes code examples, outputs, and simple explanations to help reinforce learning.